Sandra Ziolkowski, PhD, MSc, BSc

 3 units (fi 6)(VAR, 0-0-6)

-Under the direction of a Faculty member, students pursue a topic of interest leading to the development of a thesis proposal and, during their fourth year, the thesis research.
+Under the direction of a Faculty member, students pursue a topic of interest leading to the development of a thesis proposal (the proposed research is completed in PSYCH 490).
 The work normally involves both directed readings and empirical research experience.
-Restricted to, and required of, third-year students in the Arts Honors Psychology program.
+Note: Must be taken twice in the first year in the Honors program.
+In the first year in the Honors Program students must complete a formal presentation (i.e., oral or poster) about their research progress.
+This is typically done at the annual Honors Psychology Conference.
+Other public venues can fulfill this requirement, with approval by the Honors advisor.
+Prerequisite: A committed Thesis Supervisor.
+Restricted to, and required of, students in their first year in the Arts Honors Psychology program.
 [Faculty of Arts]

 01:00 - 01:00